abdulazizasiri/Java-Spring/Udacity-Course/README.md

 We introduce MyBatis, a dead-simple ORM tool for Java that integrates well with Spring.
 We discuss the "Mapper" classes MyBatis wants us to design to access the database.

 - Practical Example - User Credentials and Authentication: As a motivating example for using ORM, we discuss how to implement basic login security with a User table, MyBatis, and Spring Security.
 We walk through a lengthy sample project that implements the entirety of this motivating example.

+### Critical Questions

+- what data should be stored in a datanase?

+- How should the database be structured?

+- What data should persist?

+### How should we strucutred ifferent types of data?

+How Should Data be Structured?

+- Intuitively.
+Most data can be stored in a similar format to the data objects that represent it in Java, with attributes matching column names.

+- Differing.
+Some data must be stored differently for security reasons, such as encrypted passwords.
+Other data may require a different format for efficient storage, such as large files.

+### Thinking about Security

+The main question to ask is: “What pages can a user access?”

+User-Specific Data

+Generally Accessible (Unsecured) Data

+May Vary by Domain

+### ORM is the norm

+The first step in using ORM is to define the data model.
+Consider the relationship between the following tables:

+- user - A table containing the user ID, username, and password for each user.

+- user_cart -

+We are assuming, any user can have one cart at max.
+The cart would have multiple items (inventory).
+This table stores the user ID, inventory ID, and the quantity of inventory the user wants to purchase.
+In this table, the user ID, and inventory ID are the foreign keys respectively.
+Together, the combination of the user ID and inventory ID can act as a primary key.

+- inventory -

+It stores the inventory ID, name, and unit price of each inventory.